toiletpapar/smithers-server/README.md

 * `npm run build`
 * (As required) Grab the gcloud service account keys from google cloud storage `budget-server-secrets` and put it in `{repo}/credentials` directory
 * `npm run start`

+## Next Steps
+* Create tables and seed for storing location of blob data on the cloud (nothing relational yet)
+* Start with uploading a picture and storing the Blob through an endpoint
+* Create a client that can upload the picture using the endpoint
+* Goal: end to end scaffold